Bronchiectasis in Aboriginal and Torres Strait Islander people (see below for Mãori)

 Socioeconomic Disadvantage

-Community Responsibilities and Good Health
+Community aspects.
+Responsibilities and Good Health

 Human T-Lymphotropic Virus Type-1